-Based on archaeological monitoring, investigations revealed that a majority of the APEs had been disturbed.
-During the monitoring of the excavation of the bore pits and handhole no temporally diagnostic cultural materials were encountered.
-With the lack of any temporally diagnostic artifacts, intact cultural materials, or features, RKEI does not recommend any further archaeological investigations within the areas monitored.
-However, should additional ground disturbing activities occur within San Pedro Springs Park, further work may be required.
+Based on archaeological monitoring, investigations revealed that the majority of the APEs have been disturbed.
+During the monitoring of the excavation of the bore pits and trench, no cultural materials were encountered, nor were any remnants of the Azalán Acequia observed.
+With the lack of any intact cultural materials or features, RKEI does not recommend any further archaeological investigations within the areas monitored.
+However, should additional work be conducted in areas near the Azalán Acequia or the within the vicinity of San Pedro Springs Park, further archaeological work may be required.